 Is It Better to Repair or Replace a Computer?

-One of the most common questions we get asked after 15+ years in the computer repair industry is whether it is better to repair a computer or replace it entirely.
+At RescueTECH one of the most common questions we get asked after 15+ years in the computer repair industry is whether it is better to repair a computer or replace it entirely.
 The honest answer is: it depends on the situation, but in many cases repair is not only possible, it is the smarter financial and practical choice.

 The Reality Behind Repair vs Replacement